 Aside from the usual white, you could be a little more daring and choose a coloured bath.
 This can be complemented by adding coloured elements to your suite.

 For example, sage is a popular bathroom colour, especially for more traditional designs.
 Here, we have combined the Camberley grey traditional bath and grey back to wall toilet unit to create a colourful yet classical bathroom.

 Shop the perfect bath and suite combination

-You'll find plenty of bath and suite combinations like the ones above in our Mid Seasons Savings, with up to 70% off.
-Shop these offers now.
+You'll find plenty of bath and suite combinations like the ones above, by browsing our range of bathroom suites.
+Simply click on the image below to begin shopping.